-Each of the EEP Alternatives requires prior notification to and approval from the student’s Career Advisor and the Director of Experiential Learning (Co-op Committee if necessary).
+Each of the EEP Alternatives requires prior notification to and approval from the student’s Career Advisor and the Director of Co-op and Career Development (Co-op Committee if necessary).
 Process details and approval forms may be obtained from Lindner Career Services.
 It is highly recommended that students seek approval by one month prior to the semester they plan to do the EEP.

+Only one EEP Alternative will qualify to count towards the satisfaction of the co-op requirement during a student’s time in the Lindner College of Business.

 The EEP program: